subatomicglue/behringer-td3-editor/README.md

-# SubatomicTD3ditor - an Editor/Programmer for the Behringer TD3
+# SubatomicTD3ditor - an Editor/Programmer for the Behringer TD3 running on Raspberry Pi

 A standalone pattern editor for the Behringer TD3 written in Angular (12) and NodeJS (14), packaged into an Electron (13) application.